Meaningful physical education and teaching for effective learning

 More broadly in education literature, the idea of 'meaningfulness' has often been attached to the idea of 'relevance'.

 Relevance is something I have been chatting about for many years.
 This 2009 Edutopia blog here is a good read on why making learning relevant matters.
 An example I often use relevant to my local context, is the teaching of badminton in secondary physical education.
-Badminton would be taught locally in most secondary school physical education programs and in the old senior years (Year 11 and 12) physical education it was one of the most often selected activities to be taught as one of the performance contexts for grading.
+Badminton would be taught locally in most secondary school physical education programs and in the former senior years (Year 11 and 12) physical education syllabus it was one of the most often selected activities to be taught as one of the performance contexts for grading.
 When I ask at conferences, events and faculty talks, who can tell me where the closest badminton club to the school can be found, usually, no one knows; and this is generally because there isn't one.
 Unless the school is a private/independent school competing in the idependent schools sport competition then the school is unlikely to have a school badminton team.
 What is the relevance of badminton to the present and long term physical activity participation preparation for the majority of students in this context?
 In contrast, most secondary schools will have 4-to-6 outside tennis courts.
 In my city, most suburbs will have access to community tennis courts, and most schools will have more than one tennis club in their catchment area.
-I did a Google Map search of tennis clubs within a 10 minute drive of the closest secondary (high) school near where I live, and I was surprised to see there are 11 clubs!
-I know the three clubs closest to my house each have muliple courts open to the public '24/7' - no booking and no fee, just walk on and start playing.
-In this context, is badminton or tennis more meaningful to the potential long term physical activity of students at this secondary school!
+I did a Google Map search of tennis clubs within a 10 minute drive of the closest secondary (high) school near where I live, and I was surprised to see there are 11 clubs or 'courts' (I was surprised by the number of tennis clubs/courts in the inner south-east of Adelaide shown by Google Maps).
+Google Maps showed no badminton clubs within that radius.
+I know that two of the three tennis clubs closest to my house both have multiple courts open to the public '24/7' - no booking and no fee, just walk on and start playing.
+In this context, is badminton or tennis potentially more meaningful to the possible long term physical activity of students at this secondary school?

 Without relevance, students may not see the learning as important and may even see it as unnecessary, even if they have enjoyed the experience.
 [If interested, I write about influencing how people remember an activity here]